DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 **First ensure that the BannerID column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**

+The imported table in SQL Server will take the name of the worksheet so something succinct like `BMAT_Scores` would be best – the holding table is named `BMAT_Scores$`

 ### Script & Link

 See [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD?path=%2FFAD%20Add%20BMAT%20Scores.sql&version=GBmaster)